minhvn1433/flashcard-application/docs/Software Requirement Specification.md

 *Identify the product whose software requirements are specified in this document, including the revision or release number.
 Describe the scope of the product that is covered by this SRS, particularly if this SRS describes only part of the system or a single subsystem.*

+The purpose of this document is to build a digital flashcard system to improve the process of learning and teaching new words, replace the old system using paper.

 ### 1.2.
 Document Conventions

 *Describe any standards or typographical conventions that were followed when writing this SRS, such as fonts or highlighting that have special significance.
 For example, state whether priorities  for higher-level requirements are assumed to be inherited by detailed requirements, or whether every requirement statement is to have its own priority.*